dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part1SnuresGate/index.md

 Fennuris woke up and Silvius ran back to the bridge, while Kalinar checked out the path to the south and summoned his cold tentacle.
 The frost giant slightly giggled as the tentacle attacked him.

-The battle raged on, with lasers, fire, and arrows from the beholder, ADC, and Fennuris.
+The battle raged on, with magical blasts, fire, and arrows from the beholderkin, ADC, and Fennuris.
 Czolg struck the frost giant and knocked his battleaxe out of his hand and into the lava.
 Silvius mocked the frost giant and Kalinar killed it with eldritch blasts, while the tentacle tickled the next frost giant.

 Another volley from ADC, beholderkin, and Fennuris hit the frost giant, and Czolg stabbed him.
 Silvius scared the frost giant, causing him to try to run, but Czolg stabbed him again.